List of Mrs. Brown's Boys characters: Blister Brady

 Blister Brady is the son of Buster Brady.

 Blister first appeared in the 2019 New Year special "Mammy's Motel" where Buster discovers his existence.
 Later on in the episode, Cathy and Maria work out that Buster isn't his biological father, but when they confront Buster over the issue, they haven't the heart to tell him and instead say that "he couldn't have a better father than you".

 He reappeared in the 2020 New Year special "Orange Is The New Mammy".

 Blister is shown to have a similar dress sense to his father.

+Blister's most recent appearance was in the 2025 New Year special.

 He is portrayed by Blake O'Carroll, the real-life son of Danny O'Carroll (Buster Brady) and Amanda Woods (Betty Brown), the brother of Jamie O'Carroll (Bono Brown) and grandson of Brendan O'Carroll.

 Birdie Flanagan

 Birdie Flanagan is a neighbour and friend of Agnes.

 She first appeared in the second episode of the 2023 miniseries "Mammy Scissorhands" where she moves into the house neighbouring Agnes'.
 Father Damien later introduces Birdie to Agnes and the pair befriend each other soon after.
 At first, Winnie was jealous of Birdie and believed that she was now Agnes' best friend, but Agnes later assured Winnie that she was just being welcoming to Birdie and that Winnie would always be her best friend.

-June Rodgers previously appeared in the movie released in 2014 as Fat Annie McCrum and the 2018 Christmas special entitled “Exotic Mammy” as Buster Brady’s blind date and also the Dublin accent on the Maggie device given to Agnes by Dermot and Buster.
+June Rodgers previously appeared in the movie released in 2014 as Fat Annie McCrum and the 2018 Christmas special entitled “Exotic Mammy” as Buster Brady's blind date and also the Dublin accent on the Maggie device given to Agnes by Dermot and Buster.

+She has been married three times and has seven children, one of which is a son named Enzo, who appears in the 2025 Christmas special.

+Enzo Flanagan

+Enzo Flanagan is the son of Birdie Flanagan.

+He first appeared in the 2025 Christmas special "Mammy's Bottles" where he is seen in Foley's singing and playing banjo rather poorly.
+Whilst Birdie praises him, Agnes expresses displeasure.

+Enzo reappears in the 2026 New Year special where he plans to manage Winnie (who had become intelligent after being stuck by lightning), but changes his mind when Winnie loses her intelligence after being electrocuted by Agnes' kettle.

+He is portrayed by Eric O'Carroll, the real life son of Brendan O'Carroll (who plays Agnes) and real life brother of Danny O'Carroll (who plays Buster Brady) and Fiona O'Carroll (who plays Maria Brown).